Skip to content

 Evidence of building products that empower other creators or improve team workflows

-Collaborative mindset — examples of cross-functional work with designers, engineers, and PMs
+Collaborative craft — concrete cross-functional work with designers, engineers, and PMs, not 'team player' filler

-Craft and attention to detail in both technical and product decisions
+Attention to detail and the reasoning ('why') behind technical and product decisions

 Must Include